-This collection can be used to help your students with understanding fractions and equal parts.
+This free collection can be used to help your students with understanding fractions and equal parts.

 Teaching about Equal Parts

 (An Instructional PowerPoint)